 13. Hallway March- Get the whole class involved in a “walk this way” activity.
 They can march from the classroom to specials or the lunchroom.
 Try other brain break and whole body movements while walking in the line down the hallway, too: Try high knee lifts, toe walking, heel walking, elbows to knees, and patting the knees while walking.

-14. Sports bottles for drinking- Sipping water through a long straw or sports bottle can allow the students to focus and attend given proprioceptive input through the mouth.
+14. Sports bottles for drinking- Sipping water through a long straw or sports bottle (affiliate link) can allow the students to focus and attend given proprioceptive input through the mouth.
 This is a great whole classroom strategy for helping with attention and self-regulation.
 Read more about using a water bottle as a sensory tool.

 15. Movement breaks in the gym or classroom- A quick brain break can help kids focus during periods of desk work.